rustyeddy/moni/README.md

 # Moni the Website Babby Sitter

-Moni is a light weight, self contianed (single executable) website walker and tracker of things connected to a network.  moni is a single executable that is small and really fast, because it was written with go it is also really cool. :)
+Moni is a light weight, self contianed (single executable) website walker and tracker of things connected to networks.  moni is small and really fast, because it was written with go, check it out if you are interested!
+It is also really cool. :)

-Moni has no external dependencies, you can just run the executable, feed it resources to watch and let _moni_ go aboud doing her thing.
+While _moni_ has no required external dependencies, you can just run the executable, feed it resources to watch and let _moni_ go aboud doing her thing.

 ## REST API